jovyan123-playground/jupyter-releaser/README.md

 <!-- TODO: Add Github release image here -->

 - Run the Publish Release workflow from a fork or manually download an publish the dist file(s).
+Note: the fork will need to use their own GitHub token in addition to the PyPI/npm token.

 ## Installation